Velocidex/velociraptor-docs/content/artifact_references/pages/generic.detection.yara.zip.md

                     FROM glob(accessor='zip',
                        root=pathspec(DelegatePath=File, DelegateAccessor=Accessor),
                        globs='**')
-                    WHERE NOT IsDir AND Size > 0
+                    WHERE NOT IsDir AND Size &gt; 0
                 },
                 query={
                     SELECT *